st1ko-gs/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 ---
 {% note %}

 **Note:** When creating your pull request, you can change the base branch that you're comparing your changes against.
-For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository)."
+For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository).
+Pull rewuest doesnt show if u push all and commit since then the code is already commited a PR are made for a senior or the leader of the team to accept the code and after they accept its merging to the main branch"

 {% endnote %}